History of Norfolk Island: Twentieth century

-Reduced autonomy 2016[edit]
+Reduced autonomy 2016

 In March 2015, the Australian Government announced comprehensive reforms for Norfolk Island.
 The action was justified on the grounds it was necessary "to address issues of sustainability which have arisen from the model of self-government requiring Norfolk Island to deliver local, state and federal functions since 1979".
 On 17 June 2015, the Norfolk Island Legislative Assembly was abolished, with the territory becoming run by an Administrator and an advisory council.
 Elections for a new Regional Council were held on 28 May 2016, with the new council taking office on 1 July 2016.

 From that date, most Australian Commonwealth laws were extended to Norfolk Island.
 This means that taxation, social security, immigration, customs and health arrangements apply on the same basis as in mainland Australia.
 Travel between Norfolk Island and mainland Australia became domestic travel on 1 July 2016.
 For the 2016 Australian federal election, 328 people on Norfolk Island voted in the ACT electorate of Canberra, out of 117,248 total votes.
 Since 2018, Norfolk Island is covered by the electorate of Bean.

 There is opposition to the reforms, led by Norfolk Island People for Democracy Inc., an association appealing to the United Nations to include the island on its list of "non-self-governing territories".
 There has also been movement to join New Zealand since the autonomy reforms.

-In October 2019, the Norfolk Island People For Democracy advocacy group conducted a survey of 457 island residents (about one quarter of the entire population) and found that 37% preferred free association with New Zealand, 35% preferred free association with Australia, 25% preferred full independence, and 3% preferred full integration with Australia.
+In October 2019, the Norfolk Island People for Democracy advocacy group conducted a survey on 457 island residents (about one quarter of the entire population) and found that 37% preferred free association with New Zealand, 35% preferred free association with Australia, 25% preferred full independence, and 3% preferred full integration with Australia.